 @Skeans I do like the idea of an undercut but for me I just fell more comfortable and in control of the direction of fall with an open face or a conventional cut.
 I have been cutting another 8-12 inches off each bottom (cutting off the outward cone?) so I can get my board on a flat surface when ripping so waste isn't much of a big deal at the bottom.

-Are you taking the round logs that are a bit larger than you need and taking off 4 sides so it ends up square?
+Thank you, and yes, the attempt with the post ripping was to leave just the red center on the cedar (does not rot like the yellowish sides).
+So I have 4 rough cut cedar "boards" left from each beam.
+Thinking on using them for a door or flooring possibly.Are you taking the round logs that are a bit larger than you need and taking off 4 sides so it ends up square?
 Does this leave the heart of the tree down the center of the board?
 Just an observation, I don't know enough about it to understand what kind of impact this has.
 The ripping did come out nice.

 Nice buy on the saw which then turned into a lot of great work on the playhouse!